crossplane/crossplane/design/design-doc-template-stacks-experience.md

 2. In the project directory, `kubectl crossplane stack init --template myorg/mystack` to create the boilerplate of the stack layout.
-3. Relative to the project directory, put the yamls in `config/stack/manifests/resources/templates`, or a different directory if desired.
+3. Relative to the project directory, put the yamls in `config/stack/manifests/resources`, or a different directory if desired, so long as the directory is in the right location in the stack artifact.
 4. Add CRD definitions; this could be done by putting CRD yaml definitions in `config/stack/manifests/resources` or in `config/crd/bases`.
 We plan to make this simpler for the user by adding a crossplane-cli command for it.
 5. Add configuration to `stack.yaml` to
    specify how configurations are rendered.
-6. Edit `config/stack/manifests/resources/app.yaml` to specify that the stack will be working with all of the kinds that it will be working with (using the `dependsOn` field).
+6. Edit `stack.yaml` to specify that the stack will be working with all of the kinds that it will be working with (using the `dependsOn` field).
-7. Edit `config/stack/manifests/resources/app.yaml` as appropriate.
+7. Edit `stack.yaml` as appropriate.

-In the future, we expect that we will combine `app.yaml` and `stack.yaml`.
+Note that we plan to merge `app.yaml` and `stack.yaml` into a single document (`stack.yaml`) in the future, so this set of steps is written as though that has already happened.

 #### Adding a CRD